top of page

 EXPLORING WELFARE BENEFITS FOR PMDD: A SOCIO-LEGAL FOCUS

-I'm collaborating with legal researcher, Mhairi Campbell from the University of the West of Scotland, to explore how PMDD is managed in relation to health benefit claims.
+We are working alongside legal researcher, Mhairi Campbell from the University of the West of Scotland, to explore how PMDD is managed in relation to health benefit claims.

 Home: Projects